pschroedl/slab/README.md

 To build the source simply type :

 ```
 gulp
 ```

-Or to lint/watch/reload for development :
+Or to lint, test, watch, and live reload for development :
 ```
 gulp dev
 ```